top of page

 I said it seems the man on the തെങ്ങിൻ കുറ്റി could be The 'Kappiri Muthappan'.

-He said that he sees a girl - a teenager like his daughter, getting caught in the fantasy with the aged ghost.
+He said that he sees a girl - a teenager like his daughter, getting caught up in the fantasy with the aged ghost.

 He mentioned those bollards on which the ghost sat, dancing to the tune of a music and the girl drawing large pictures in the sky.
 It was fantasy for him at that point in time and he said he had Black Beards Ghost in mind at that point in time.